The Management of Design

 This image is an artist's representation of the interior of a human cell.

-There are around 40 trillion of these (40,000,000,000,000) in the average human.
+There are around 40 trillion of these (40,000,000,000,000) that make up the average-sized human body.
 And they all function cooperatively for the good of the entire body.

 How many of these items portrayed here clearly fits the category of "intentional precise order and arrangement"?